About the SAT I Reasoning Test

 needed to maximize your results.
 Ivy Global offers both SAT

 What is the format of the SAT?

-The SAT is 3 hours and 45 minutes long.
-It is composed of 10 sections:
+The SAT is 3 hours and 50 minutes long (including the optional essay):

 When can I take the exam?

 The SATs may be taken by students in Canada in January, May, June, October, November or December.
 See SAT Test Schedule.

 How do I register?